-In this blog, Arie Timmerman, Technical Consultant at iWelcome, shares four key topics to take into consideration when implementing cloud versus on-premise consumer identity and access management solutions.
+In this blog, Arie Timmerman, Technical Consultant at iWelcome, shares four key topics to take into consideration when implementing cloud versus on-premise Consumer Identity and Access Management (CIAM) solutions.

 A common pitfall however is to think of cloud solutions as on-premise solutions minus the hassle of deploying servers, setting up a network and installing software.
 It is different and should be treated as such.
 Implementation trajectories of cloud solutions follow another approach.